wch/extrafont/README.md

 ## Compiling `ttf2pt1` from source

-This really isn't that difficult.
-These instructions are for Linux.
+This may be needed for Linux, but it really isn't that difficult.

 * Download and untar the [source code](http://ttf2pt1.sourceforge.net/download.html).
 * Edit the Makefile, changing the following lines.